PREVIOUS

 I enjoyed seeing how they make their spirits through the window in the shop.

-Joy and I made a brief stop at Stanley Park to get a nice view of
+Joy and I made a brief stop at Stanley Park to get a nice view of downtown.
+A lot of water was frozen with the Arctic blast!

 We went to Lighthouse Park in West Vancouver to hike down to see the cool lighthouse.